The Short Answer

 2. Supplement with private practice

 Any time you spend behind the wheel counts.
 Even a short drive to the supermarket with a parent reinforces what you've been taught.
-Check that the car you practise in is insured for learner drivers — a surprisingly common oversight.
+Check that the car you practise in is insured for learner drivers.

 3. Ask your instructor for a mock test